MaastrichtU-IDS/dsri-documentation/website/docs/access-dsri.md

 <ul>
 <li>You can try to use the Athena Student Desktop at <a href="https://athenadesktop.maastrichtuniversity.nl">athenadesktop.maastrichtuniversity.nl</a>, to access the VPN through a virtual desktop</li>
 <li>Or ask one of your teachers to request VPN access for you.
-You will need to send an email to the IT helpdesk of your department with the following informations: </li>
+You will need to send an email to the IT helpdesk of your department with the following information: </li>
 <ul>
 <li>Email of the student who will get VPN</li>
 <li> for which course (provide the course ID) or project does the student need the VPN</li>